ECiarabellini/RecipeHub/README.md

 - Much of my content was adapted from project 14, which itself was adapted from class exercises - Emily

-- Worked on the handlebars layout and polished the UI using CSS - Nina Buscemi
+- Used class examples and activities to gain insight and inspiration for creating the layouts - Nina Buscemi

 ## License